DaoCloud/DaoCloud-docs/docs/en/docs/kpanda/user-guide/backup/offline-upgrade.md

         helm repo update kcoral
         ```

-    1. Select the backup and restore version you want to install (it is recommended to install the latest version version).
+    1. Select the backup and restore version you want to install (it is recommended to install the latest version).

         ```shell
         helm search repo kcoral/kcoral --versions